LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 selectableCollider.Init(worldToScreenPoint);
 ```

 You *inject* the *dependency* by passing it into a method.
 That's it.
-Usually the method would be the constructor, but in Unity you can't really use contructors for MonoBehaviour, so we have to make up something else.
+Usually the method would be the constructor, but in Unity you can't really use constructors for MonoBehaviour, so we have to make up something else.

 Each *user*'s `Init` method will specify what they need in their argument list, and the *managers* will call it with the appropriated dependencies, whenever they're ready.

 If an user need multiple managers, or if a manager need other managers, we can make a Manager Manager.
 I usually just call it Game Manager, which sound less ridiculous.

 By ordering these `Init` function calls, we can specify the exact order we want our classes to be initialized.
-If you find it difficult to order these calls, that a sign you might need some re-architecturing.
+If you find it difficult to order these calls, that a sign you might need some re-architecture.
 This is different from if you're using Singleton, which will just result in a bunch of `NullReferenceException`, or worse, wrong value without any error.

 This is the reason I encourage you to never use Singleton (may be except in game jam).
 The time and brain damage it take to debug missing/incorrect dependency issues is never worth the saved by Singleton.
 Using Dependency Injection can be very easy.